glucasroe/glucasroe.github.io/resume.markdown

 * Designed and developed over 20 wireframes and prototypes in Axure.
 * Researched and implemented best practices and user trends.
 * Developed a holistic prototype styleguide and framework in Axure.
-* Developed a data driven IA Sitemapping technique in Axure.

 ### Web Producer
 <aside><em>1/2012&ndash;7/2013</em></aside>